shimondoodkin/node-inflow/README.md

     {
      this.next(return_value); // a function to call at the end of the part;
-     this.shared // a shared object between all the calls in a flow this.shared.libs //  dependency injection (a shared object that holds all the libraries)
+     this.shared // a shared object between all the calls in a flow this.shared.libs // idea how to do dependency injection (a shared object that holds all the libraries)

      //and also:
      this.shared.app // also you can give access to other global shared objects